Constructive Tensorial Group Field Theory II: The $U(1)-T^4_4$ Model: The Field Theory

 Hence, defining the three Hermitian matrices $\mathbb{M}^i$ with elements

-the renormalized action \ref{int2} can be rewritten as :
+the renormalized action \eqref{int2} can be rewritten as :

 where ``$\tr$" means the trace over indices of the matrices $\mathbb{M}^{i}$.
-The last term can be added to the vacuum counter-terms, so that the renormalized classical action becomes:
+The last term can be added to the vacuum counter-terms, so that finally the partially renormalized classical action becomes:

-The needed mass counter-term can then be absorbed in a global translation of the quartic interaction, provided, as explained at the end of the previous section an improved melordering.
-The intermediate field decomposition arises as an application of the well known properties of the Gaussian integration to the partition function \ref{partitionfunc}.
-Denoting one find:
+The needed mass counter-term can then be absorbed in a global translation of the quartic interaction.
+The intermediate field decomposition arises as an application of the well known properties of the Gaussian integration to the partition function \eqref{partitionfunc}.
+Denoting one finds:

-where the integration over $\bar{T},T$ have been performed, $R:=(1-i\sqrt{2\lambda}C\Sigma)^{-1}C$ is the \textit{resolvent matrix}, $d\nu_{\mathbb{I}}(\sigma)$ is the normalized Gaussian integration over the $\sigma_i$ ($\mathbb{I}$ designates the covariance), $\bar{\delta}m^2:=\delta m^2/\lambda$, and:
+where the integration over $\bar{T},T$ have been performed, $R:=(1-i\sqrt{2\lambda}C\Sigma)^{-1}C$ is the \textit{resolvent matrix}, $d\nu_{\mathbb{I}}(\sigma)$ is the normalized Gaussian integration over the $\sigma_i$ ($\mathbb{I}$ designates the covariance), $\bar{\delta}m^2:=\delta m^2/2\lambda$, and:

-The additional term $i\sum_{j=1}^4\sqrt{2\lambda}\bar{\delta} m^2\tr[\sigma_i]$ in \ref{intermediate1} exactly compensates the divergences of the term of order $\sqrt{\lambda}$ coming from the perturbative expansion of the logarithm.
-As a result, the partition function \ref{intermediate1} can be rewritten as:
+The additional term $i\sum_{j=1}^4\sqrt{2\lambda}\bar{\delta} m^2\tr[\sigma_i]$ in \eqref{intermediate1} exactly compensates the divergences of the term of order $\sqrt{\lambda}$ coming from the perturbative expansion of the logarithm.
+As a result, the partition function \eqref{intermediate1} can be rewritten as:

 with $\ln_2(1-x):=x+\ln(1-x)=O(x^2)$ and:

 Note that $-2\lambda A(p_i)$ is nothing but the renormalized amplitude $\mathcal{A}_{\mathcal{M}_i}(p_i)$ for the melopole $\mathcal{M}_i$.
 As a result: